sscodes/Any-Blog/README.md

 This is a general purpose website template, made of only HTML &amp; CSS.

 NOTE: This is a non-responsive website.
 It won't work on mobiles or other smaller devices.
+Open it in PC or laptop to get the best view.